 Timing - We'll pick summer vacation.
 The kids are out of school so it's a popular time of year for many families to visit.
 It's not the cheapest time of the year like September or say early December where you might expect to save 30%.
 It's also not one of the most expensive weeks like the December holidays or Spring break which can cost 50-70% more.
 This should help get us closer to our middle of the road average price.

-For the purpose of our basic discussion here, we are going to examine the cost of staying IN the park for our family of 4.
+For the purpose of our basic discussion here, we are going to examine the cost of staying IN Disney World for our family of 4.

-Disney World offers families accommodation choices from Castles to campgrounds and everything in between.
-To help sort thru all of these choices, Disney categorizes their 20 different resorts located on property into three categories....Luxury, Moderate and Value.
+Disney World offers families accommodation choices from tree houses to campgrounds and everything in between.
+To help sort thru all of these choices, Disney categorizes their 25 different resorts located on property into four categories....Deluxe Villa, Deluxe, Moderate and Value.
 For an average price, we'll choose a basic room at Port Orleans which is in Disney's Moderate hotel category.
-Just purchasing the hotel alone would run about $1,357 for 6 nights/7 days during the summer.
+Just purchasing the hotel alone would run about $1,716 for 6 nights/7 days during the summer.
 Remember, this is a middle of the road hotel cost.
-Disney World resorts offer rooms starting at less than $100 per night all the way up to specialty suites and villas costing hundreds per night.
+Disney World resorts offer rooms starting around $125 per night all the way up to specialty suites and villas costing hundreds per night.
 We're trying to get an average price here.

-Park Tickets - Disney World considers "childen" to be between the ages of 3-9 years old.
-Any person OVER the age of 10 needs to pay "Adult" ticket prices.
-A 6 day Adult base ticket is $288 and a child's ticket costs $260.
+Park Tickets - Disney World considers "children" to be between the ages of 3-9 years old.
+Any person OVER the age of 10 needs to pay "adult" ticket prices.
+A single day adult base ticket is $107 before tax -- tickets alone for our family of four for 6 days will cost just under $1800.
 This means you can visit just one park each day.
 Disney World ticket prices are pro-rated.
 The average daily rate is discounted almost 50% when you buy a 7 day pass versus a 1 day pass...so the longer you stay, the more you save on admission.

 Food - Many parents don't calculate eating into their vacation budgets.
 Parents tell us - "we have to eat whether we're at home or on vacation so what's the difference"?
 Food in Disney World Parks (and the local tourist areas of Orlando) is significantly more expensive than what you'll spend eat week at your local supermarket.
 A cheeseburger, fries and a coke will set you back $15 a person.
+A typical character meal will cost this family of four $160 (before tip).
 If your family is staying in the park, you can opt for a Disney Dining plan.
-Disney does offer several dining plan options but for our purposes here, we'll choose the middle of the road, Disney dining which offers 1 snack (can be used for breakfast), 1 counter or self service meal and 1 table or waiter service meal.
-This plan will cost your family approximately $150 per day.
+Disney does offer several dining plan options but for our purposes here, we'll choose the middle of the road, Disney dining which offers 2 snacks (can be used for breakfast), 1 counter or self service meal and 1 table or waiter service meal.
+This plan will cost your family approximately $207 per day.